zawszaws/php-remoteStorage/docs/remoteStorage-2012.10.md

 backend.

 In addition, the `Content-Type` of the file MUST be retained and given back to the client on file retrieval.
-This is especially important for `public` files.
+This is especially important for `public` files as they are intended for more than just application data.

 In case a `PUT` request specifies a directory, i.e. the URL ends with a forward slash (`/`), an error needs to be given back to the client: